Mortgage liens: What buyers need to know | key4.ch

 Receive financing offers quickly, easily and securely with just a few clicks.

-Since the changes to Swiss law in 2012, there are two types of mortgage lien: mortgage contracts and mortgage certificates.
+Since the changes introduced in 2012, Swiss law recognizes two types of mortgage lien: mortgage certificates and mortgage contracts.

-There are now two types of mortgage certificate:
+There are basically two types of mortgage certificate:

 • The paper mortgage certificate is a security created by the land registry and entered in the land register.
 It may be in the name of the owner or in the name of another person.
 Certificates in the name of the owner need only be presented to assert their rights.
 By contrast, the holder of a registered security must be able to prove their identity to actually be entitled to the defined rights.

 • Paperless register mortgage certificates have now become the norm.
-They are no longer securitized but they must still be publicly certified.
-The lien only exists afterwards, following an entry by the lender in the land register.
+They are no longer securitized, but they must still be publicly certified.
+The lien only exists afterwards, following an entry in the land register.
 Register mortgage certificates can only be issued in one name.

 Mortgage contract

-The mortgage contract is the “lite” version of the mortgage lien: Unlike the mortgage certificate, it is not a security and its only function is as collateral for the money owed.
-This is a contract which must be publicly certified and entered in the land register.
+The mortgage contract is the “lite” version of the mortgage lien: Unlike the mortgage certificate, it is not a security.
+It serves as collateral for the money owed.
+It is a contract which must be publicly certified and entered in the land register.

 Mortgage contracts for mortgage loans used to be popular in a number of different cantons.
-Today, register mortgage certificates are preferred in all cantons, with the exception of Geneva where paper mortgage certificates are created, due to fees.
+Today, however, register mortgage certificates are preferred in almost all cantons.
+One exception is the canton of Geneva, where paper mortgage certificates are issued for cost reasons.

-A semi-detached house on a lake with a meadow in the foreground.
+Property on a slope with a lake in the background

 The mortgage lien can be recorded in two ways: Either the receivable amount (“capital mortgage”) or a certain maximum amount (“maximum mortgage”) are stated in the land register.

-In the case of a capital mortgage, the mortgage serves as collateral for the lender’s capital claim, any recovery costs, interest on late payments – for three years of interest plus current interest.
+In the case of a capital mortgage, the mortgage lien serves as collateral for the lender.
+It secures the capital claim and any collection costs, as well as any default interest.
 A special feature of mortgage certificates is that only the interest actually owed is pledged.
 According to the law, the pledged interest rate agreed upon may not be increased above five percent “to the detriment of subsequent mortgage holders.”

 The maximum mortgage is more flexible.
-It sets the “upper limit” including interest and costs.
-The mortgage lien can be used to secure current, future and potential receivables up to the maximum amount.
+It sets the upper limit, including interest and costs.
+The mortgage lien can be used to secure current, future and potential receivables up to the maximum amount at any time.

-Whether capital or maximum mortgage, in many cases an interest rate or maximum interest rate is entered in the land register.
+Whether capital or maximum mortgage, in many cases an interest rate or maximum interest rate is also entered in the land register.
 Depending on the canton, regulations governing maximum interest rates apply.
-The parties decide the effective – usually lower – interest rates in a separate contract that is not part of the title deeds.
+The parties decide the effective – usually lower – interest rates in a separate contract that is not recorded in the land register.

 How to record a mortgage lien